 Beginning in June of 2021, MMALIC and its subsidiaries entered into a separate intercompany tax allocation agreement (the Tax Agreement).
 The Tax Agreement sets forth the manner in which the total combined federal income is allocated among the subsidiaries.
 The Tax Agreement provides MMALIC with the enforceable right to recoup federal income taxes paid in prior years in the event of future net capital losses, which it may incur.
-Further, the Tax Agreement provides MMALIC with the enforceable right to future net income subject to federal income taxes.
+Further, the Tax Agreement provides MMALIC with the enforceable right to utilize its net losses carried forward as an offset to future net income subject to federal income taxes.
 Estimated payments are made quarterly during the year.
 Following year-end, additional settlements are made on the original due date of the return and, when extended, at the time the return is filed.